 As of 2021, according to Amazon’s ‘Alexa Table’, five of the top ten websites in the world by user number & influence were Chinese platforms.
 Yes, half of the largest platforms on a global scale are Chinese (Tmall, Baidu, QQ/WeChat, Sohu, Taobao).

 Chinese platforms (as most people are now aware) are no longer merely ‘copycats’ but industry-leading lights in terms of:

 There are a host of players in China and options to suit a range of budgets, we most often work on the following platforms.

 - Forums (Zhidao, Zhihu, Tianya)

 - Youku Video’s/Ads

-Zhihu a popular Chinese forum in terms of Q&A + building your reputation through user to user conversation.
+Zhihu is a popular Chinese forum in terms of Q&A + building your reputation through user-to-user conversation.

 3) Finding Your Focus – Consultation with an Expert

-It’s important to speak with us to discuss your project in depth, where you focus your marketing depends on;
+It is important to speak with an expert to discuss your project in depth.
+An expert will help you focus your marketing by analyzing the following:

 - Product Type